Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 - malfunctions of hardware or software.

 The Library shall attest to cyber security in annual reports as outlined in section 4 of the NSW Cyber Security Policy.
-The report shall state that the Library:
+The attestation shall state that the Library:

 - has assessed its cyber security risks;